 As a computing environment, many companies additionally use the cloud to support innovation and initiatives such as digital transformation, or DT.
 In simple terms, DT is a “fast and frequently changing digital technology to solve problems,” and cloud computing is a core component.

 Via the cloud, organizations access applications, data, analytics, and other advanced digital functionality for problem-solving of most any kind.
 Think of DT as providing the framework in which an organization can then use these tools to create innovative new processes.

-Quick ramp-up for EHS compliance processes
+Quick ramp-up for EHS teams and compliance processes

 Another advantage of the cloud is that businesses deploy new applications and processes quickly.
 Go back to bypassing piecemealed hardware systems; a cloud architecture provides a central IT environment made to launch new functionality in a relatively short time frame.